1. Trekking around Manaslu (8,163 m) - the eighth highest peak in the world.>

 - International Airfares, Visa Fees,($ 25 for 15 days, $ 40 for 30 days and $ 100 for 90 days) Travel and Rescue Insurance, Emergency Evacuation

-- Bars and Beverage bills, cold drinks, mineral water, hot shower, telephone bills, laundry
+- Bars and Beverage bills, hot and cold drinks, mineral water, hot shower, telephone bills, laundry

 - Extra activities than mentioned in the itinerary, extra porter charges